elyra-ai/elyra/docs/source/recipes/configure-airflow-as-a-runtime.md

 In order to use Apache Airflow with Elyra, it must be configured to use a Git repository to store DAGs.

 - Create a private repository on github.com, GitHub Enterprise, gitlab.com, or GitLab Enterprise.
 (Elyra produces DAGs that contain credentials, which are not encrypted.
 Therefore you should not use a public repository.)
-Next, create a branch (e.g `v3.10.0`) in your repository.
+Next, create a branch (e.g `main`) in your repository.
 This will be referenced later for storing the DAGs.
 - Generate a personal access token with push access to the repository.
 This token is used by Elyra to upload DAGs.
    - [Instructions for GitHub](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
    - [Instructions for GitLab](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)